-YOUTH WOMEN'S FUTSAL WORLD CUP TO TAKE PLACE IN 2018
+MEN'S FUTSAL WORLD CUP TO BE HELD IN CHINA

 For more information please contact email@example.com

 SPAIN TO TAKE OVER AS FUTSAL WORLD CUP HOST

 The IFA 14 Boy's Futsal World Cup 2017, will now be contested in Europe.

 The tournament which was due to take place in Brazil, will now be hosted in the beautiful coastal city of Lloret de Mar, from 6-10th December.

 The move will see an increase in European countries travelling across the border to compete.
 There will also be representatives from the IFA Confederates of South America, North America, Africa, Asia and Oceania

 For more information on the 14 Boy's Futsal World Cup please contact firstname.lastname@example.org

 USA CROWNED WORLD CHAMPIONS AFTER THRILLING WIN OVER AUSTRALIA